tonysm/importmap-laravel/README.md

 Importmap::pinAllFrom("resources/js/", to: "js/");
 ```

 When we're generating the importmap JSON, we'll scan that directory looking for any `.js` or `.jsm` files inside of it and generating the correct importmap for them based on their relative location.
-There are a couple interesting rules, though, something like:
+There are a couple of interesting rules, though, something like:

 | Path | Module | URI |
 |---|---|---|